Lalena Shaver Lalena Shaver

 We Sold Everything | April 2026

 I was nineteen years old.
-I was lying on the ground next to a campfire somewhere in the mountains between Eugene and Bend, looking up at a night sky so full of stars it felt like an argument for something I couldn't quite name yet.
+I was lying on the ground next to a campfire somewhere in the mountains between Eugene and Bend, Oregon looking up at a night sky so full of stars it felt like an argument for something I couldn't quite name yet.

 My dog Shasta was next to me.
 I had my hand in her fur.
 My friends were nearby — Brittany and a couple of others, good people, the kind of people who drive up into the mountains looking for hot springs and have a great time anyway when they can't find them, which we didn't.
 We had eaten mushrooms earlier and explored around the campsite and now we were settled, quiet, the fire doing what fires do.